m1ckyb/Librarrarian/README.md

 1.  **`db`**: A PostgreSQL database that acts as the single source of truth for the entire cluster.
 2.  **`dashboard`**: The central brain.
 It connects to Plex, scans for files, builds a job queue, assigns jobs to workers, and provides the web UI for management.
-3.  **`worker`**: A "dumb" but powerful transcoding engine.
+3.  **`worker`**: A powerful transcoding engine.
 It connects to the dashboard, requests a job, performs the transcode using FFmpeg, reports the result, and repeats.

 ## Deployment with Docker Compose